 For a beautiful vaulted ceiling without any specific restrictions, you have a wide choice of oak roof trusses.
 Your choice depends on your aesthetic preference, but these are the most common options:

-King post truss – a classic, triangle shape with straight vertical post coming from the middle of the tie beam, with diagonal struts.
-King post trusses come in a number of variations, often with curved diagonal struts.
+A classic, triangle shape with a straight vertical post coming from the middle of the tie beam, with diagonal struts.
+King post trusses come in many variations, often with curved diagonal struts.

 Our clients often require enough head room for people to walk under trusses comfortably or to optically increase the space, without increasing the overall height of the roof.
 This is a common requirement, hence there are many elegant solutions for this type of roof.